samswen/to-string/readme.md

 # to-string

-enable converting object to string by removing circle reference
+enable converting object to string by removing circular reference

 # how to install